-(1) Non-performing loans divided by total loans, excluding interbank loans.
+(1) Excluding interbank loans.

 Regulation and Supervision

 General

 In Chile, only banks may maintain checking accounts for their customers, conduct foreign trade operations, and, together with non-banking financial institutions, accept time deposits.
 The principal authorities that regulate financial institutions in Chile are the SBIF and the Central Bank.
 Chilean banks are primarily subject to the General Banking Law, and secondarily subject, to the extent not inconsistent with this statute, the provisions of the Chilean Companies Law governing public corporations, except for certain provisions which are expressly excluded.